Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we provide the theoretical guarantees for the proposed tests with respect to two key performance measures: the average run length and the expected detection delay.
-The detailed proofs are deferred to Section~\ref{proofs} of the Supplementary Material.
+The detailed proofs are deferred to SM.